bmslpsu/3DReconstruction/README.md

+# Improvement
+## Bug 1 improvement
+It is able to regenerate body angles for specific frames within the original frames.
+There is an option to overwrite the whole body angles file or correct some specific frames in the file if the body angles file exists.
+Now there is a limitation that the frames must be within the original frame range.
+More functions can be added if it is necessary.

 # This is a code for 3D reconstruction of wings.
 Bug 1: When generating/regenerating new frames, all data is refreshed, which makes the hull reconstruction error something need to be fixed after ```initialize directory``` and ```initialize(root, fly)```.